ecawthon/Privacy-Flagger-Project/Back_End/README.md

 Next, you remove all Docker images, containers, networks etc. with the command: `docker system prune` and choosing `'y'` when prompted.

-Then, you delete everything in the `/COMPSCI-299-Privacy-Flagger-Project/Back_End/db/db_records:/var/lib/mysql` folder.
+Then, you delete everything in the `db_records` folder.

 And if you want to be very thorough, delete everything in your computer's recycling bin/trash can.